Waiting for instructions at "G" time

 From August 15, temporary residence period for citizens of 13 countries will be increased to 45 days.

-The Government has just issued Resolution No. 128/NQ-CP dated August 14, amending Resolution No. 32/NQ-CP on visa exemption for citizens of a number of countries.
+The Government has just issued Resolution No. 128/NQ-CP dated August 14 amending Resolution No. 32/NQ-CP on visa exemption for citizens of a number of countries.
 Accordingly, visa exemption will be granted to citizens of the following countries: Germany, France, Italy, Spain, the United Kingdom of Great Britain and Northern Ireland, Russia, Japan, South Korea, Denmark, Sweden, Norway, Finland and Belarus with a temporary stay of 45 days from the date of entry, regardless of passport type or purpose of entry, on the basis of meeting all entry conditions.
 Previously, the National Assembly passed a law amending and supplementing a number of articles of the Law on Exit and Entry of Vietnamese Citizens and the Law on Entry, Exit, Transit and Residence of Foreigners in Vietnam.
-Accordingly, the temporary stay for citizens of countries unilaterally exempted from visas by Vietnam will be extended to 45 days, an increase of 30 days compared to previous regulations.
+Accordingly, the temporary stay for citizens of countries unilaterally exempted from visas by Vietnam is extended to 45 days, an increase of 30 days compared to previous regulations.

 Mai Ha